sstojkovic/ssui-conky/README.md

 # SSUI Conky

-SSUI is a modular conky suite.
+SSUI is a modular conky suite with the minimalistic and clean design in focus.

 It consists of following modules:
 - Clock
 - Spotify
 - System
+- Weather

 Use config file to enable/disable widgets.